gruffatremi/zsh/README.md

 sh -c "$(curl -fsSL https://raw.githubusercontent.com/gruffatremi/zsh/main/deploy-fedora.sh)"
 ```

-Then you press zsh to enter new shell and you can then configure it
+Then press zsh to enter new shell and you can then configure it